Owen McCarron

-Owen McCarron (1929 in Halifax, Nova Scotia – June 27, 2005) was a Canadian cartoonist and publisher.
+Owen McCarron (1929 in Halifax, Nova Scotia – June 27, 2005) was a Canadian comics artist and publisher.

 As a publisher, he was a prolific packager of promotional comic books.
 He also produced work for American comic book publishers, including Charlton Comics, DC Comics and Marvel.

 He also created Louie the Lightning Bug for the Alabama Power Company in 1983.

 Career

 For thirty-two years McCarron worked for the Hallifax Herald Limited, publishers of The Chronicle-Herald and The Mail Star, which are distributed throughout the province of Nova Scotia.
 His "Fun and Games" puzzles entertained and delighted readers for over thirty-two years.
 McCarron pitched the same concept behind his original puzzles to his friend Marvel Comics publisher Stan Lee, who quickly approved the long-running strip, Marvel Fun And Games, and gave puzzlemaster McCarron free rein on the comic book series of the same name.
 He also self-published many comic books at his own expense, most were giveaways intended to entertain children during the 1960s and 1970s.
 McCarron was very easy-going, family-oriented, friendly, and was always ready to share his jokes and good-natured sense of humour.
 One of his relatives is the NHL hockey star, Sidney Crosby.

 Despite living in Nova Scotia, McCarron managed to establish himself in the American comics scene.
 He drew, inked and coloured many war and western-themed stories for Charlton Comics, and later working for DC, before settling at Marvel Comics working on Ghost Rider, Spidey Super Stories, and other titles, including Marvel Fun and Games.

 McCarron's reputation for speed and reliability made him one of Stan Lee’s go-to men for emergency work.
 In the early 1960s he had the opportunity to do a cover (never published) for a new Marvel comic called Spider-Man.
 That alternate take on the cover to The Amazing Spider-Man #10 remains with McCarron's family to this day.

 Owen McCarron died in 2005.
 A productive storyteller and historian, McCarron was spotted just days before his death at his local library, hard at work on his next project.
 On December 6, 2017, twelve years after his death, the Halifax Herald published a cartoon he had drawn in anticipation of the 100th anniversary of the Halifax Explosion.